-Kristin Ostby represents authors of middle grade and young adult fiction, as well as picture book author/illustrators and select adult fiction.
-She is primarily seeking tightly written, tightly plotted, fast-paced commercial middle-grade and young adult fiction—adventure, mystery, and contemporary humor—as well as young adult romance.
+Kristin Ostby represents authors of middle grade and young adult fiction, as well as picture book author/illustrators.
+She is primarily seeking voicey, character-driven middle-grade as well as literary and contemporary young adult fiction.
+In particular, she is looking for stories with unabashedly intersectional overtones.

-As the daughter of a librarian and a businessperson, it’s really no wonder Kristin wound up in the book biz.
+As the daughter of a librarian and a businessperson, it’s really no wonder Kristin wound up in the book business.
 Kristin moved from Michigan to New York to begin her life in publishing at Penguin Random House and rose to become a senior editor at Simon & Schuster Books for Young Readers.
-Kristin has had the joy and pleasure of editing children’s book legend Tomie dePaola; New York Times bestselling authors like Stuart Gibbs (Spy School) and US soccer star Alex Morgan (The Kicks); and award-winning creators including Daniel Miyares (Float), Jessica Lawson (Nooks & Crannies), and Heather Vogel Frederick (The Mother-Daughter Book Club).
+In her sixteen years as a children’s book editor, Kristin had the joy and pleasure of editing children’s book legend Tomie dePaola; New York Times bestselling authors like Stuart Gibbs (Spy School) and US soccer star Alex Morgan (The Kicks); and award-winning creators including Daniel Miyares (Float), Jessica Lawson (Nooks & Crannies), and Heather Vogel Frederick (The Mother-Daughter Book Club).
 She also edited the mainstay bestseller I Dissent: Ruth Bader Ginsburg Makes Her Mark by Debbie Levy and Elizabeth Baddeley.
 Kristin loves guiding authors and illustrators toward their best work and advocating for them in service of building successful, sustainable artistic careers.

 Kristin lives in Brooklyn, New York.

-In middle grade, Kristin is also looking for voicey, character-driven stories of the commercial or literary variety.
-She goes bananas for middle grade that uses humor as a tool to reveal funny, unspoken truths about kids’ experiences or to carry heavier themes about family life or the world at large.
-She loves books that honor children’s capacity for understanding and imagination, and she isn’t afraid of stories that artfully push the envelope in addressing evolving societal issues or norms (all wrapped in a page-turning narrative, of course).
+In middle grade, Kristin is looking for voicey, character-driven stories of the commercial or literary variety.
+She adores middle grade that uses humor as a tool to reveal funny, unspoken truths about kids’ experiences or to carry heavier themes about family life or the world at large.
+She loves books that honor children’s capacity for understanding and imagination and isn’t afraid of stories that artfully push the envelope in addressing evolving societal issues or norms (all wrapped in a page-turning narrative, of course).

 Kristin is not accepting picture book manuscripts, issue books, or nonfiction at this time.
 Greenhouse does not represent poetry collections, short story collections, screenplays, erotica, or titles for the Christian/inspirational market.